albumprinter/Albelli.Lambda.Templates/README.md

 ## Overview

-This solution helps to handle SNS/SQS (and any generic input) through ASP.NET Core pipeline.
+This solution helps to handle SNS/SQS messages (and any generic input) through the ASP.NET Core pipeline.
 It allows using the Startup file, Middlewares, and other features that you have in the real WebAPI application.
-This solution also provides several dotnet templates with useful boilerplate code.
+This solution also provides several dotnet templates with some useful boilerplate code.

 ## Core